Biogen in Wales

 Bryn Pica, Aberdare, Mid Glamorgan, Wales

-Biogen signed an agreement with the ‘Tomorrow’s Valley Hub’ for the AD plant at Bryn Pica which, once operational, will process 22,500 tonnes of food waste per year.
+Biogen signed an agreement with the ‘Tomorrow’s Valley Hub’ for the AD plant at Bryn Pica which will process 22,500 tonnes of food waste per year.
 The plant is situated next to the existing Bryn Pica landfill site off the A465, near Aberdare.

-The Bryn Pica plant will process food waste collected from homes and businesses within the Rhondda Cynon Taf, Merthyr Tydfil and Newport areas to generate renewable electricity for the grid - enough to power more than 2,000 homes.
+The Bryn Pica plant processes food waste collected from homes and businesses within the Rhondda Cynon Taf, Merthyr Tydfil and Newport areas to generate renewable electricity for the grid - enough to power more than 2,000 homes.